 These dogs require less maintenance and grooming than other dog breeds.
 They may have either a smooth, broken, or rough coat.
 Jack Russells with a smooth coat will need to be brushed using a soft brush about once a week.
-Rough and broken coats are even easier to maintain, but should still be brushed about once a week.
+Rough and broken coats, while they don’t need extra grooming, should still be brushed about once a week.

 In addition to brushing your terrier, it is also important to brush their teeth a few times a week, trim their nails to prevent them from getting too long or painful, and check their ears to remove any excess wax, dirt, or other debris.

 Jack Russells are intelligent dogs who are eager to please their owners.
 These traits can make them easier to train than some other dog breeds.
 However, because of their intelligence, they can also get bored quite easily, which can make training them a greater challenge.
 For this reason, be sure to keep the training session exciting and varied.
 These dogs do best with positive reinforcement and won’t respond as well to punishment-based training methods.

 These terriers are very active and energetic dogs.
 They require frequent exercise to keep them both physically and mentally stimulating.
 Possible ways to exercise these dogs include going for hikes, taking long walks, playing in the backyard, or playing around with older children.

 When you bring home a puppy, it will be important to start training your puppy right away.
 This will help him or her learn expectations as well as the appropriate way to interact in different situations and around other dogs and people.